TN 99 (03-25)

 a.
 Sources of secondary wage evidence

-If attempts to obtain original pay stubs and wage verifications from an SSA-approved wage verification company are unsuccessful, use secondary evidence of wages to verify earnings.
+If PIE does not provide wage information and attempts to obtain original pay stubs and wage evidence from an SSA-approved wage verification company are unsuccessful, use secondary evidence of wages to develop earnings.

-Use the following sources as secondary evidence of wages and develop according to the priority order in the first paragraph of SI 00820.130C:
+Use the following sources as secondary evidence of wages and develop according to the priority order in the first paragraph of SI 00820.130C in this section:

 • IBIQ/NDNH/SASRO queries when the worker agrees with the wage information in the query;